What are allergies?

 Symptoms that might indicate a serious or life-threatening condition

 An anaphylactic reaction is an immediately life-threatening type of allergic reaction.
 An anaphylactic reaction can occur in people with no history of allergies.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these symptoms:
+Seek immediate medical care (call 911) if you or someone you are with has any of these symptoms:

 Change in level of consciousness or alertness, such as passing out or unresponsiveness

 Difficulty breathing, shortness of breath, or wheezing (a high-pitched whistling sound made with breathing)

 Hives or swelling that is expanding over a large area of skin

 Pallor (very pale skin) or cyanosis (bluish discoloration of the lips, nails, and possibly the skin)

 Restlessness and severe anxiety

 Sudden swelling of the lips, tongue, mouth or face